Unlike spring which inspires new beginnings, autumn is a time when many people start to slow down and become more insular.

 I’d much rather be out and about doing stuff with my life but I just cannot bring myself to leave the house if I don’t have to.

-So it’s important that I make sure being at home for extended periods of time does not feel like a punishment.
+So it’s important that I ensure being at home for extended periods feels good.

 There will be days, sometimes even weeks when you feel totally demotivated and when this happens, an injection of inspiration can be just what you need to get back into action.

-Additionally, spend lots of time with people who inspire you and make you feel excited about life, no matter what the weather is like outside.
+Additionally, spend time with people who inspire you and make you feel excited about life.

 It can be extremely tempting at this time of year to get home from work, curl up with a blanket and a cup of hot chocolate and not move again until it’s time for bed.